TNDIGITALMARK/522f48ed-1e2c-4fab-8b1f-03bcb7892df9/CYCLE_TRACKING_ENHANCEMENTS.md

 # Cycle Tracking Enhancements - Implementation Guide

 ## Overview
-This document outlines the comprehensive enhancements to the Bloom cycle tracking app, transforming it from a basic period tracker into a complete health companion with social features, nutrition guidance, and smart meal planning.
+This document outlines the comprehensive enhancements to the rooted cycle tracking app, transforming it from a basic period tracker into a complete health companion with social features, nutrition guidance, and smart meal planning.

 ## Key Features Implemented